Intel 5-level paging

 Intel 5-level paging, referred to simply as 5-level paging in Intel documents, is a processor extension for the x86-64 line of processors.
-It extends the size of virtual addresses from 48 bits to 57 bits, increasing the addressable virtual memory from 256 TB to 128 PB.
-The extension was first implemented in the Ice Lake processors, and the 4.14 Linux kernel adds support for it.
-Also Windows 10 and 11 with server versions support this extension in the latest updates.
-It is provided by a separate kernel of the system called ntkrla57.exe.
+It extends the size of virtual addresses from 48 bits to 57 bits by adding an additional level to x86-64's multilevel page tables, increasing the addressable virtual memory from 256 TiB to 128 PiB.
+The extension was first implemented in the Ice Lake processors.